ble86/202a_project/docs/report.md

 Figure 10.
 Final Classification Accuracy of CNN Model

 ### 3.c.
 Word Prediction Model
+Two observations we made at this point of the model are:
+- The clustering was able to provide substantial information about the keypresses, but it alone was not able to form a precise prediction of words
+- The space bar was consistently good for classification.

+With this in mind, we implemented an off board language processing algorithm to utilize contextual information in generating likely words.
+We thought this was a realistic and reasonable approach, as the system only needs to send out one character per classification, which is the same as if it had fully classified the letter and desired to send the information out.
+In fact, in more power optimized implementations, this can be reduced to just 3 bits per key due to the smaller number of possible clusters.

+We utilized the high accuracy of space bar classification to separate and group key presses into words.
+Once we found this, we calculated all the possible words and the probability it was pressed.
+Then, we took the next words and found the relative probability that the 2-tuple existed.
+This was done by calculating the posterior probability (training data was uniform, so we did not divide by a constant):

+p(*classification data*|*2tuple was typed*)=[p(*classification data*|*2tuple was typed*) \* p(*2tuple was typed*)]

+The first term in the right expression is the output of our training model, which returned the.
+Key presses are conditionally independent, so they were multiplied to find the total probability of the classification.
+The second probability is given by our dataset of 2-tuples.

+In order to not overweight possible 2-tuples, as not all sets of 2 words are closely related in a sentence, we incorporated a threshold which, upon not being reached, would allow us to classify the single word based on 1-tuple probabilities.
+This is a naive implementation and can be improved through more complex NLP techniques, but it worked well for our test cases.

 # 4. Evaluation and Results
 Evaluating our system became a difficult challenge when we first attempted to deploy our Edge Impulse model on our embedded device.
 We found that for a given raw data sample that we knew to be in our training and test data, the classification that was given to that data point was different between Edge Impulse Studio and the on-target library that Edge Impulse generated.
 This situation occurred for both an ESP32 and an Arduino.